 Transportation Alternatives Program & Safe Routes to School

-Needham Connect Phase 2 Construction
+Needham Connect Phase 2 is Complete Ahead of Schedule

 Needham Connect Phase 2 Details

 Project Grant Funding: Transportation Alternatives Program (TAP) Grant $552,192 and Safe Routes to School (SRTS) Grant $350,000

 Local Match Total (Half Cent Sales and Use Tax Fund): $1,297,808